On resonant energy sets for Hamiltonian systems with reflections: Introduction

 \section{Introduction}

-Let us consider the oscillation of a unique mass point particle on the real plane.
-Suppose that if $(q_1,q_2)$ are the space coordinates and $(p_1,p_2)$ are the corresponding momenta, then $p_1^2/2+p_2^2/2$ is the kinetic energy of the particle and $V(q_1,q_2)$ is its potential energy.
-We only deal with potentials of the form $V(q_1,q_2)=V_1(q_1)+V_2(q_2)$, where $V_1,V_2:\R\to\R_{\geq 0}$ are unimodal analytic maps that tend monotonically to infinity with their argument.
-For simplicity, assume that zero is the only local minimum for both $V_1$ and $V_2$.
+Let us consider the motion of a single point mass in the plane $\R^2$.
+Suppose that if $(q_1,q_2)$ are the position coordinates and $(p_1,p_2)$ are the corresponding momenta, then $p_1^2/2+p_2^2/2$ is the kinetic energy of the particle and $V(q_1,q_2)$ is its potential energy.
+We only deal with potentials of the form $V(q_1,q_2)=V_1(q_1)+V_2(q_2)$, where $V_1,V_2:\R\to\R_{\geq 0}$ are unimodal analytic potentials that increase away from zero and tend to infinity as the argument tends to plus or minus infinity.
 Then

 is the Hamiltonian associated with our problem, and the corresponding Hamiltonian equation is of the form